 When most people go to the dispensary, they are looking for two major cannabinoids THC and CBD.
 However, these two important cannabinoids are only a drop in the proverbial bucket when it comes to the compounds that make up the plant.
 Cannabis contains a massive collection of both major and minor cannabinoids, even though you may not be as familiar with minor cannabinoids as others.

 Thanks to the growing interest in all cannabinoids, some companies are bringing products to life that highlight lesser-known options.
-Take a closer look at major and minor cannabinoids, their benefits, and what products to look for when you visit the dispensary.
+What are minor cannabinoids?
+Are there minor cannabinoid benefits?
+Take a closer look at major vs minor cannabinoids, the benefits of the best-studied minor cannabinoids, and what products to look for when you visit the dispensary.

 Major vs Minor Cannabinoids – What’s the difference?

 The knowledge base on all cannabinoids is growing so rapidly that it can be difficult to keep up.
 While the last few years and relaxed cannabis laws have made it possible to do a lot of research into major cannabinoids, some of the research into minor cannabinoids is just getting off the ground.
-While we don’t have space to list all minor cannabinoids, below is a look at some of the minor cannabinoids we know most about and their proposed benefits.
+While we don’t have space to list all minor cannabinoid benefits, below is a look at some of the minor cannabinoids we know most about and their proposed value.

 THCv is an interesting minor cannabinoid because it is considered biphasic.
 Biphasic agents produce different effects at different doses.
 For example, larger doses of THCv may curb appetite.
 However, small doses may do the opposite.
 Research published in the Journal of Cannabis Research found that THCv may be important for things like regulating blood sugar levels and supporting people who need to lose weight.